arangodb/docs/3.10/programs-arangod-cluster.md

 `--cluster.max-number-of-move-shards <integer>`

-Limits the maximum number of move shards operations that can be made when the button "Rebalance Shards" is clicked in the web UI.
-The default value is 10, for backwards compatibility.
-If its value is 0, then the tab that contains the button "Rebalance Shards" would not be clickable, hence, the button would not be displayed.
+Limits the maximum number of move shards operations which can be made when the **Rebalance Shards** button is clicked in the web UI.
+For backwards compatibility purposes, the default value is 10.
+If the value is 0, then the tab containing this button will be disabled and the button cannot be clicked.
 For more information, refer to [Rebalance Shards](programs-web-interface-cluster.html#rebalance-shards).

 **Maximum number of shards**